BeranPanasper/bloom/README.md

 // that contains the main bloom classes. var core = bloom.require('core');

-// We create the actor with a specific name function MyLogComponent() {
+// We create our component with a specific name function MyLogComponent() {
-    // Call Actor super constructor
+    // Call Component super constructor
-    core.Actor.call(this);
+    core.Component.call(this);
 };

-// Make MyLogComponent inherits from bloom Actor class bloom.inherits(MyLogComponent, core.Actor);
+// Make MyLogComponent inherits from core Component class bloom.inherits(MyLogComponent, core.Component);

 // And create an update function.
 This function will
 // be called at each game tick.